kasimisik/Eternacalll/replit.md

 This is a modern full-stack React application with authentication built using TypeScript, Vite, Express.js, and Clerk for user management.
 The application features a clean, professional UI built with shadcn/ui components and Tailwind CSS, providing user authentication flows including sign-in, sign-up, and a protected dashboard area.

+**Status**: Setting up for Replit environment - imported from GitHub and configuring for proper deployment.

 # User Preferences

 Preferred communication style: Simple, everyday language.